-- Invest in the organisational approach to managing risk and develop a strategic relationship with a risk management specialist. - Ensure the continuous improvement of all rigorous policies, internal • controls and management systems, which empower and guide all internal stakeholders to manage and understand their risks. - Ensure the evolution of our internal assurance providers and processes • Investigations and Monitoring and Evaluation) to further strengthen the organisation's capacity to identify and mitigate risks. - functions to our global leadership teams to accelerate programme/ system adaptations to enhance programme delivery and quality. - • - Maximise GOAL's Governance network: USA, IRL, UK • - Invest in a Diversity, Equity and Inclusion strategy. - Promote a data driven culture in monitoring of the global strategy. •
+- Invest in the organisational approach to managing risk and develop a strategic relationship with a risk management specialist. - Ensure the continuous improvement of all rigorous policies, internal controls and management systems, which empower and guide all internal stakeholders to manage and understand their risks. - Ensure the evolution of our internal assurance providers and processes • (Compliance, Legal, Internal Audit, Safeguarding, Complaints Response, Investigations and Monitoring and Evaluation) to further strengthen the organisation's capacity to identify and mitigate risks. - Evolve our mechanisms that connect the learnings from the Assurance • functions to our global leadership teams to accelerate programme/ system adaptations to enhance programme delivery and quality. - Explore new operating models for a global agency with a key focus on partnerships. • - Maximise GOAL's Governance network: USA, IRL, UK • - Invest in a Diversity, Equity and Inclusion strategy. - Promote a data driven culture in monitoring of the global strategy. •